Vyral/base-template/_posts/2019-03-11-dont-let-tough-guy-syndrome-hold-you-back-from-your-real-estate-goals.md

 {% include youtube.html %}

-Don’t let Tough Guy Syndrome hold you back from succeeding in your real estate goals.
-Open yourself up to being more vulnerable, instead.
+<p style="text-align: center;"><em>Don’t let Tough Guy Syndrome hold you back from succeeding in your real estate goals.
+Open yourself up to being more vulnerable, instead.</em></p>

 It’s an unfortunate truth of the industry that sometimes agents have to let their clients go.
 This happened recently within my own team due to something I like to call “Tough Guy Syndrome.”&nbsp;